fuse-open/fuse-open.github.io/community.md

 - <a href="https://github.com/glenfordwilliams/fuse.QrScanner" target="_blank"> fuse.QrScanner: A small library for scanning QrCode.</a>
 - <a href="https://github.com/zean00/fuse-qreader">QR code reader  by <strong>zean00</strong></a>
 - <a href="https://github.com/bolav/fuse-barcodescanner">Bar code scanner by <strong>bolav</strong></a>
 - <a href="https://github.com/LuisRodriguezLD/Fuse-Tags-with-Firebase" target="_blank"> Fuse Tags with Firebase: Simple Tags app.
-Adds and retrieves tags from </a>Fuse-Tags-with-FirebaseFirebase.
+Adds and retrieves tags from Firebase.</a>
 - <a href="http://tmn.github.io/FuseBus/" target="_blank"> FuseBus: A simple Fuse application for testing and funtimes.</a>
 - <a href="https://github.com/elsassph/fusetools-haxe" target="_blank"> Haxe: Haxe compiler for Fuse tools.</a>
 - <a href="https://github.com/fusetools/hikrdocs/" target="_blank"> Hikr: An example app case to accompany [Fuse's end-to-end tutorial</a>tutorial/tutorial).
-- <a href="https://bitbucket.org/uzeidurs/fuse-infinite-scroll " target="_blank"> Infinite Scroll: An example implementation of "infinite scroll" for use with </a>Tools version 0.26 and above.
+- <a href="https://bitbucket.org/uzeidurs/fuse-infinite-scroll " target="_blank"> Infinite Scroll: An example implementation of "infinite scroll" for use with Fuse Tools version 0.26 and above.</a>
 - <a href="https://github.com/AlexGustafsson/fuse-motion" target="_blank"> Motion: iOS accelerometer, gyroscope, magnetometer readings and more for Fuse.</a>
 - <a href="https://www.npmjs.com/package/slush-xfuse" target="_blank"> slush-xfuse: Fuse slush generator with Gulp, Rollup and Babel integration.</a>
 - <a href="https://bitbucket.org/uzeidurs/fuse-snake/" target="_blank"> Snake: A proof-of-concept experimental game of snake made with Fusetools.</a>